 From the TV to the radio, you can catch Ginger on the radio every weekday morning.
 She’s now part of the “On-Air with Ryan Seacrest” team on KIIS-FM, the station where she got her start as an intern while in college.

 Ginger was born and raised in Los Angeles and graduated from the University of Southern California with a degree in broadcast journalism and political science.
 Ginger is married to Sky5 helicopter pilot and reporter Mark Kono.
-They have a 3-year-old son together.
+They have a son and a set of twin girls.
 She says one of the first words her son could say was “helicopter.”

 Follow her on Twitter: @ktlagingerchan